issamohamed/Natural-Taste/README.md

 # Natural-Taste
-Web Application that provides musical recommendations based on user's local weather.
+A web application that provides musical recommendations based on user's local weather.